chandralegend/semantix/docs/README.md

 from enum import Enum
 from dataclasses import dataclass

-from semantix import Semantic, with_llm from semantix.llms.openai import OpenAI from semantix.types import Image
+from semantix import Semantic, enhance from semantix.llms.openai import OpenAI from semantix.types import Image